Y-Masayuki/AJISAI/README.md

 ## Citation

-If AJISAI helps your work, please cite (Yamaguchi et al., in prep.) [`Yamaguchi et al. 2026`](https://arxiv.org/abs/2605.11486)  and the software itself via the Zenodo DOI (to be assigned at first GitHub release).
+If AJISAI helps your work, please cite [`Yamaguchi et al. 2026`](https://arxiv.org/abs/2605.11486)  and the software itself via the Zenodo DOI (to be assigned at first GitHub release).

 ## Author